True North (2025)

 True North tells this story of systemic discrimination through archival footage and intimate interviews from former student protestors as well as the West Indians who migrated north seeking opportunity and refuge.
 This film is a testament to the courage and need for collectivist power.

-The film will be followed by a conversation with the filmmaker where she will speak to her artistic practice as a Black liberation project of which True North is a crucial contribution, and elaborate on the role of narratives in our collective work towards liberation.
+The film will be followed by a conversation between Michèle Stephenson and Esery Mondesir where they will speak about Michèle‘s artistic practice as a Black liberation project, of which True North is a crucial contribution, and elaborate on the role of narratives in our collective work towards liberation.

 Caribbean Solidarity Network (CSN) is an organization committed to the principles of Caribbean Liberation and Unity across the region as well as throughout the Diaspora.
 CSN’s platform is one rooted in a feminist, anti-imperialist, anti-colonial struggle.
 The history of the Caribbean peoples has always been one of freedom and self-determination.
 CSN offers space for the Caribbean community and invested allies to foment ideas and build collective knowledge and understanding about present and local circumstances.